ARM-software/armnn/InstallationViaAptRepository.md

- libarmnntfliteparser-dev - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnn-tfliteparser23 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnntfliteparser24 - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnn23 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn24 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn25 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn-aclcommon23 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnnaclcommon24 - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnn-cpuacc-backend23 - Arm NN is an inference engine for CPUs, GPUs and NPUs
+ libarmnntfliteparser-dev - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnn-tfliteparser23 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnntfliteparser24 - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnntfliteparser24.5 - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnn23 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn24 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn25 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn30 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn-aclcommon23 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnnaclcommon24 - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnn-cpuacc-backend23 - Arm NN is an inference engine for CPUs, GPUs and NPUs